The following Terms of Business apply to all treatments and services delivered on a private basis.

 A written confirmation of your appointment can also be provided to you by our Customer Care Team when booking an appointment in person or placed in the post when booking an appointment by email or telephone.

 Please note that while we will make the best efforts to confirm your next appointment with us, we must advise you that you take full responsibility for attending the practice at the correct time and date.
+Please do check as you may receive more than one message particularly with family appointments.

 By default, we will remind you of an upcoming appointment as follows: